FIRE Guidelines and Application

 FIRE provides a suite of customized services to freelance reporters who are planning or developing investigative stories—as well as story grants for select reporters.

-Any reporter meeting the criteria below would apply for what's known as a FIRE Consultancy—a two-hour consultation to meet your specific needs.
+The grants and services are awarded in two programs.
+Any reporter meeting the criteria below would first apply for what's known as a FIRE Consultancy—a two-hour consultation to meet your specific needs.

 • Reporting Consultancy — for editorial support to develop a story